 So we’re going to use these two sources to estimate our score ranges for popular Princeton grad programs.
-To give one example, here are the estimated numbers for Pearson’s grad program in Engineering:
+The only solid numbers U.S. News & World Report gives out are for grad programs in Engineering, which will help us create estimates for other programs; here are Princeton GRE scores for their grad program in Engineering:

 |Program||U.S News Ranking||Average Verbal GRE||Average Quantitative GRE|

-To get the score Princeton likely views as average for Engineering majors, you’ll want a verbal score in the 90th percentile and a Quantitative score in the 91st.
+To get the score Princeton likely views as average for Engineering majors, you’ll want a verbal score in or above the 85th percentile and a Quantitative score in or above the 89th.

 |Program||US News Rank||Estimated Verbal Range||Estimated Quantitative Range|